 It's always their mental issue.
 It's a natural way of life for them.
 The only thing that can stop them is if someone stands up and proves that they will not be bullied or if another individual makes them stop.
 It gets even more intense as they gain confidence and get away with their inappropriate work behavior.

 Have You Ever Been a Victim Of Workplace Bullying?

 5. Always Write Things Down

-One of the biggest mistakes somebody can make while being bullied at work is not writing it down along with the dates of each bulling incident.
+One of the biggest mistakes somebody can make while being bullied at work is not writing it down along with the dates of each bullying incident.

 Writing down each incident as it happens should be your first priority.
-If you don't write accurate dates and occurences of the incidents, the legal system and human resources will have proof that it actually happened.
+If you don't write accurate dates and occurrences of the incidents, the legal system, and human resources will have proof that it actually happened.